 Peter Kadas is a Trustee of the Kadas Prize Foundation.
 He founded and led CS First Boston Budapest from 1989 to 1995.
 In 1995 he co-founded Renaissance Capital in Moscow before moving to MC Securities in London in 1996.Read more

-Roger Martin is the former Institute Director of the Martin Prosperity Institute at the Rotman School of Management at the University of Toronto.Read more
+Roger Martin is Professor Emeritus and former Institute Director of the Martin Prosperity Institute at the Rotman School of Management at the University of Toronto.Read more

 Riccardo Rebonato is Professor of Finance at EDHEC Business School.
 Previously he was Global Head of Rates and FX Research at PIMCO.
 He also served as Global Head of Market Risk, Global Head of Research and Head of Complex IR Derivatives Trading at several UK-based international institutions.Read more